turbot/steampipe-plugin-config/docs/index.md

 brand_color: "#222017"
 display_name: "Config"
 short_name: "config"
-description: "Steampipe plugin to query data from various types of files, e.g. `.ini`, `.yml`, `.json`."
+description: "Steampipe plugin to query data from various types of files like INI, JSON, YML and more."
 og_description: "Query data from various types of files with SQL!
 Open source CLI.
 No DB required."
 og_image: "/images/plugins/turbot/config-social-graphic.png"
 ---